Willyb15/dtm_scripts/README.md

-##Custom Scripts Written and Injected Via DTM
+# Custom Scripts Injected Via DTM

-##Single Page App tracking with DTM
+### Profiling Single Page App Tracking

+### Wrote XHR Listeners using Native Javascript (xhttp.open and xhttp.send methods) due to single page app having no #id's or .classnames with all in line styling

+### Basically an analytics nightmare